kartonfarkas/api_docs/source/suite/emails/email_create.rst

 .. note::

-   For the filter and contactlist parameters, both have to be sent and one must be different from 0 (zero).
+   Both the *filter* and *contactlist* parameters have to be included, and at least one must always be set to 1 (i.e. different from 0 (zero)).

 .. list-table:: **Optional Parameters**
    :header-rows: 1